kalpit86/Password-Generator/README.md

 # Password Generator
 This is a simple web-based application that allows users to generate passwords with customizable length and the option to include special characters.
+- Check this live on Github Pages 🚀 : https://kalpit86.github.io/Password-Generator/

 ## Table of Contents
 - Getting Started